vttale/serve-stale/draft-ietf-dnsop-serve-stale.md

 faithful to the ideal that data past expiry should attempt to be refreshed before being served.

-Knot Resolver has an demo module here: https://knot-resolver.readthedocs.io/en/stable/modules.html#serve-stale
+Knot Resolver has a demo module here: https://knot-resolver.readthedocs.io/en/stable/modules.html#serve-stale

 Details of Apple's implementation are not currently known.

-In the research paper "When the Dike Breaks: Dissecting DNS Defenses During DDoS" {{DikeBreaks}}, the authors detected some use of stale answers by resolvers when authorities came under attack.
+In the research paper "When the Dike Breaks: Dissecting DNS Defenses During DDoS" {{DikeBreaks}}, the paper's authors detected some use of stale answers by resolvers when authorities came under attack.
 Their research results suggest that more widespread adoption of the technique would significantly improve resiliency for the large number of requests that fail or experience abnormally long resolution times during an attack.

 # Security Considerations